 - Upload a writing sample that represents your best scholarly work.
 Examples include a thesis, a research-based paper, published article, or a paper submitted as a course assignment

-- Submit official test scores (GRE and, if required, TOEFL) and official transcripts to the FSU Office of Admissions.
+- Submit official GRE test scores to the FSU Office of Admissions.
 The school reporting code for test scores is 5219; no department code is required.

 - We require transcripts from EVERY post-secondary institution you attended (even if those courses are posted to another institution’s transcript).
 Please have official transcripts sent directly to the Office of Admissions.

 - Send paper transcripts to:

 A2500 University Center